scm-manager/scm-review-plugin/docs/en/create-pr/index.md

 ![Create a new Pull Request](assets/createPR.png)

-In addition, the review plugin displays suggestions whether you would like to create a pull request for an updated branch.
+If at least two branches exist within a repository, the review plugin displays suggestions whether you would like to create a pull request for an updated branch to a different one.
 These suggestions are displayed in banners below the namespace and the name of a repository.
 Each suggestion contains information about which branch has been updated and when this was done.
 The suggestions also contain two buttons.